Diatonic Phrygian Tetrachord

 The basic sequence is four descending notes with the pattern whole step, whole step, half step.
 On a piano keyboard, one example would be the four white notes going down starting from E. Retrograde, it would be B C D E; inverted it would be E F# G# A. Another type of modification is increasing the intervals, such as to major third, major third, minor third.
 When harmonized in the manner frequently found in flamenco music, it is known as the Andalusian Cadence.
 Other kind of modifications are altering the order (such as the opening notes of Beethoven’s Fifth), or interposing notes while the sequence remains relatively stressed.

 This composition uses the Diatonic Phrygian Tetrachord both unmodified and highly modified in pretty much every way I could think of, frequently with several modifications simultaneously, in a reasonably contemporary idiom.
 I will leave it to musicologists yet unborn to deal with the analytical details, as I have some pride in not having opened a music theory book since 1975, and I don’t want to have to look things up.

-The composition started with a version for violin and piano, written for Eric Pritchard.
+The composition started as the middle movement of Three Pieces for Violin and Piano, written for Eric Pritchard.
 This orchestration for solo violin and chamber orchestra fits the instrumentation of the Meredith Sinfonietta, a student ensemble at Meredith College conducted by Jim Waddelow.
 They performed this piece on October 22, 2015, with the video link above.
 Eric and Greg McCallum performed the violin and piano edition at Duke in January 2015, and the recording and video are listed on the 3 Pieces for Violin and Piano web page listed on the Music page under Music for Strings.Accidentals hold through the measure and not beyond, and do not refer to other octaves.